 This blog post was excerpted from the Terminal of the Future whitepaper.

-If you would like to speak with a specialist about your application or questions email firstname.lastname@example.org
+If you would like to speak with a specialist about your application or have questions email firstname.lastname@example.org